themanyone/whisper_dictation/README.md

 Compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
 We are using `cuBLAS`.
 Unfortunately, gcc versions later than 12 are not (currently) supported for building with `cuBLAS`*.

 *TL-DR*.
-Our investigation has determined that the reason for `gcc-13` incompatibility is that `cuBLAS` libraries come pre-compiled with fixes for the now infamous [memcpy vs. memmove saga](https://www.win.tue.nl/~aeb/linux/misc/gcc-semibug.html) in glibc.
+Our investigation has determined that the reason for `gcc-13` incompatibility is that `cuBLAS` libraries come pre-compiled with fixes for the [memcpy vs. memmove saga](https://www.win.tue.nl/~aeb/linux/misc/gcc-semibug.html) in glibc.
 The bug affected copying and moving memory (structs, pairs, and arrays which amount to what we call tensors).
-The `gcc-13` and `libstdc++13` toolchain now automatically attemps to fix the same bugs.
-Sinc later versions of Linux are shipping with `gcc-13` as the only option, we have a situation of double correction happening when we compile with `cuBLAS`, resulting in chaos.
+The `gcc-13` and `libstdc++13` toolchain now automatically attemps to fix the same bugs, so there is a conflict.

 If you would like to experience this chaos for yourself, try using the unsupported compiler toolchain:
 	`NVCCFLAGS="-allow-unsupported-compiler LLAMA_CUBLAS=1 make -j`